 In the remainder of this section we will prove Theorems~\ref{thm-wpsf-mchar} and~\ref{thm-bead-mchar}.
 In Section~\ref{sec-bead-mchar-nat}, we will also deduce a variant of Theorem~\ref{thm-bead-mchar} where we parameterize by quantum natural time instead of disconnected quantum area.
-In fact, this is the precise characterization statement which we will make use of in~\cite{gwynne-miller-perc}.
+In fact, this is the precise characterization statement which we use in~\cite{gwynne-miller-perc}.

 We know from~\cite[Theorem~1.4]{lqg-tbm3} that the metric measure space structure and the quantum surface structure of a $\sqrt{8/3}$-LQG surface a.s.\ determine each other, i.e.\ each is a.s.\ given by a deterministic measurable function of the other.
 However, this together with Theorem~\ref{thm-wpsf-char} does not immediately imply Theorem~\ref{thm-wpsf-mchar} for the following reason.
 The deterministic function in~\cite[Theorem~1.4]{lqg-tbm3} is allowed to depend on the particular law of the quantum surface, so it is a priori possible, e.g., that two quantum surfaces with the same metric measure space structure are not equivalent if they have different laws.
 The hypotheses of Theorem~\ref{thm-wpsf-mchar} only tell us about the laws of the metric measure space structures of certain quantum surfaces, so we cannot immediately conclude anything about the conformal structures of these quantum surfaces.
 Similar considerations apply in the setting of Theorem~\ref{thm-bead-mchar}.